JohnCremona/CMFs/README.md

 Data
 -------

-Format of mfdata_B.m.txt is *N:k:i:t:D:T:A:F:C:E:cm:tw:pra:zr:mm:hash:X:sd* where B is an upper bound on Nk^2.
+Format of mfdata_B.m.txt is *N:k:i:t:D:T:A:F:C:E:cm:tw:pra:zr:mm:h:X:sd* where B is an upper bound on Nk^2.
 The data depends on a degree bound (currently 20), and a coefficient index bound (currently 1000).
 The  fields in each record are defined as follows:

  1) N = level, a positive integer
  2) k = weight, a positive integer (for .m.txt files, k > 1)